syndesisio/syndesis-ui/docs/overview.md

 `export * from './app.module';`

-Now, the `app.module` file is where things really start to look strange.
+Now, the `app.module` file is where things start to look busier yet familiar.
+At the very top you can see that we are simply importing external dependencies, then internal dependencies such as platform- and environment-specific configuration, followed by importing our own Angular modules.
+Finally, we have the main part of our Angular 2 application -- the AppModule module (or "class").
+Now, the AppModule contains a bit of Webpack functionality within it.
+After the constructor, you'll see methods like `hmrOnInit` that allow you to do certain things on initialization of the Angular application.
+This is part of Webpack's hot module replacement (HMR) feature.

 Angular 2 differs quite a bit from Angular 1, so you may want to check out some of the differences [here]().